• Home

 It is reduced with a sweetener such as honey or brown sugar.
 This makes it deliciously thick and glossy.

-I much prefer using it to dress salads as sometimes balsamic vinegar can be a bit thin and sink to the bottom.
+I much prefer using it to dress salads as sometimes balsamic vinegar can be a bit thin and sink to the bottom instead of coating the salad leaves.

 Can this Fig, Prosciutto & Rocket Salad be made in advance?